strimzi/strimzi.github.io/_posts/2020-09-22-data-explorer-kafka-connect.md

 So, we have everything setup.
 All we need is events to be sent to the Kafka topic, so that we can see the connector in action and ingest data into Azure Data Explorer.

-You can use this handy event generator application (available in [Docker Hub](https://hub.docker.com/r/abhirockzz/adx-event-producer)) and deploy it to your Kubernetes cluster - here is the [Dockerfile](https://github.com/abhirockzz/kusto-kafka-connect-strimzi/raw/master/storm-events-producer/Dockerfile).
+You can use this handy event generator application (available in [Docker Hub](https://hub.docker.com/r/abhirockzz/adx-event-producer)) and deploy it to your Kubernetes cluster - the `Dockerfile` is available in the [GitHub repo](https://github.com/abhirockzz/kusto-kafka-connect-strimzi/raw/master/storm-events-producer/Dockerfile) in case you want to reference it.

-`Deployment` snippet:
+Kubernetes `Deployment` snippet:

 ```yaml
 apiVersion: apps/v1